-- Gender differences in the willingness to compete are identified as one potential source for the gap in labor market outcomes. - Empirical evidence indicates that attitudes towards competition are formed early and turn out to be remarkably persistent. - In some instances (e.g. valuation of job characteristics), women might consciously choose to be less competitive, which does not reward direct intervention, per se.
+- Gender differences in the willingness to compete are one source for the gap in labor market outcomes. - Empirical evidence indicates that attitudes toward competition are formed early and turn out to be remarkably persistent. - In some instances (e.g. valuation of job characteristics), women might consciously choose to be less competitive, which does not reward direct intervention, per se. - Empirical results show that the gender gap in competitiveness is rather fluid in nature and can be affected when using the right tool.